Andrettin/Wyrmsun/readme.txt

 - Added Bow Mastery, Gun Mastery and Throwing Mastery learnable abilities (icons by Jinn).
 - The "Choose Level-Up Upgrade" submenu is now always available (abilities that cannot be acquired at the moment appear as transparent icons).
 - Renamed the "Choose Level-Up Upgrade" submenu to "Choose Upgrade", as the hero deity choices are now placed there.
-- Weapon mastery abilities can now be acquired up to five times.
+- Added support for abilities being acquired more than once.
+Weapon mastery abilities and Eagle Eye can now be acquired up to five times.
-- Eagle Eye can now be acquired up to five times.
-- Added new Stun status effect icon (by Jinn).

 * Achievements
 - Added achievements for completing the A Home in the Fields of Sand and Thunraz's Servant scenarios.